 Pickled Jalapeño Peppers Recipe (Video):

-Pickling, or canning, is a quick and easy way for you to turn your fresh peppers into crunchy, satisfying snacks that will last a long time in the refrigerator.
-There are other methods for preserving jalapeños, like freezing (read our guide to freezing jalapenos here), but pickling is our favorite.
+Pickling or canning jalapeños is a quick and easy way for you to turn your fresh peppers into crunchy, satisfying snacks that will last a long time in the refrigerator.
+There are other methods for preserving jalapeños, like freezing (read our guide to freezing here), but pickling is our favorite.

 First, let’s learn the basics of pickling.
-These three methods are the most widely used and are in order from least to most difficult.
+These three methods are the most widely used and are in order from least to most involved.
 Pickling is our favorite method for quick, delicious snacks, but depending on what you want to preserve, you may need to can or pressure can your foods.

 - Pressure canning – Seals produce or meat in air-tight jars by cooking in a pressure cooker to ensure all bacteria are killed.
 Keeps for 1+ years.

-For jalapeño peppers, we prefer to use the quick pickling method.
+For jalapeño peppers, we prefer the quick pickling method.
 It provides a long enough refrigerator life to eat all of the peppers over the course of a few weeks.

-Jalapeños are absolutely scrumptious in a simple, slightly sweet brine made with common household ingredients.
+Jalapeños are absolutely scrumptious in a simple, slightly sweetened brine made with common household ingredients.
 That is why we prefer this method to pickle our jalapeño peppers.

 - Water (1 part)

-- White vinegar (1 part)
+- White vinegar (2 parts)